Build Your First Dashboard

 Dashboards provide a unified visualization framework for your cloud services, infrastructure, and applications and make it easy for you to explore your metric, log, or trace data within the platform.

-From real-time infrastructure monitoring (IM) to application performance monitoring (APM), distributed tracing, and outage response and data exploration, dashboards give you the the visualizations needed to graphically represent trends, outliers, and patterns in your data.
+From real-time infrastructure monitoring (IM) to application performance monitoring (APM), distributed tracing, outage response and data exploration, dashboards give you the visualizations needed to graphically represent trends, outliers, and patterns in your data.

 Dashboard Use Cases